ssmi8/Fighting-for-Par/README.md

 ### Media

 * All my images were taken from the Pexels website - [Pexels](https://www.pexels.com/)

-### Content
+* The social media icons were taken from Font Awesome - [Font Awesome](https://fontawesome.com/)
+* The favicon was created by using [favicon-generator](https://www.favicon-generator.org/).
+Using an icon from Font Awesome, I was able to get the image file and tag code for the head of the HTML file.

 ### Reference Material

+* I used W3 Schools as a reference point/tutorial for HTML and CSS.
+* I used CSS-Tricks for help on flexbox and other CSS styling.

 ### Acknowledgements

-I'd like to thank my mentor Rahul Lakhanpal for all of his help and support
+I'd like to thank my mentor Rahul Lakhanpal for all of his help and support during this portfolio.
+His guidance and advice has helpped drive me through this project and made it more enjoyable.